 To get a FEE-HELP loan, you must:

-- be an Australian citizen and meet the residency requirements (you must study at least part of your course in Australia).
+- be an Australian citizen and study at least part of your course in Australia.

 - be a New Zealand Special Category visa (SCV) holder or permanent humanitarian visa holder and meet the residency requirements.

 - be enrolled in a fee-paying place at a provider that offers FEE-HELP loans.